WileyPLUS

 Kick-Off, Value Proposition Design Exercise

-Starting with our kick-off in October of 2019, what follows is many months of information gathering, user research, and design exploration based on the roadmaps we developed together.
+Starting with our kick-off in October of 2019, what follows is many months of information gathering, user research, and design exploration.

 At our kick-off in Oct 2019 we conducted a Value Proposition Design exercise and gathered jobs, pains and gains, pictured.